t-karasova/grs-samples-python/tutorial_query_expansion.md

 ## Query expansion

 Open **search_with_query_expansion_spec.py**, take a look at the search request, here you see the query expansion condition set with value "AUTO".
-The setting means that the query expansion feature is turned on and the search results will be expanded.
+The setting means that the query expansion feature is turned on, and the search results will be expanded.

 Run the sample in a terminal with the command:
 ```bash